Associate Professor Pam Allen

-Pam Allen is Associate Dean (Teaching and Learning) in the Faculty of Arts.
-She also teaches Indonesian and Asian Studies in the School of Asian Languages and Studies.
+Pam Allen is Associate Dean (Teaching and Learning/International) in the Faculty of Arts.
+She also teaches in the School of Humanities.

-Her research interests include contemporary Indonesian literature, and popular culture, with a particular interest in postcolonial studies, gender issues and minority ethnic voices.
+Her research interests include contemporary Indonesian literature, and popular culture, with a particular interest in postcolonialism, gender and minority ethnic voices.
 Her publications include articles on contemporary literature as well as translations into English of Indonesian fiction.
-She was funded by the Australian Society of Authors for the translation of the Indonesian novel Saman.
-She has undertaken research into the impact of regional autonomy on literature and the arts in Indonesia with a particular focus on Bali and West Sumatra.
-Pam's current project is an investigation of cultural practices in overseas Indonesian/Malay communities, particularly in Suriname and New Caledonia.
+She has undertaken research into the impact of regional autonomy on literature and the arts in Indonesia with a particular focus on Bali and West Sumatra and she has researched and published on cultural practices in overseas Indonesian/Malay communities, in Suriname and New Caledonia.

 In 2007 Pam won a Carrick Citation Award for Outstanding Contribution to Student Learning - for exemplary guidance of student learning through the use of authentic and engaging strategies designed to facilitate students' deep understanding and appreciation of culture and language.

-Pam teaches undergraduate units in Indonesian language, Indonesian literature and Indonesian popular culture, as well as undergraduate Asian Studies units.
-At Honours level she teaches and supervises in both the Indonesian and the Asian Studies programs.
-She is currently supervising or co-supervising 5 post-graduate students.
+Pam has taught undergraduate units in Indonesian language, literature and popular culture, as well as undergraduate Asian Studies units.
+At Honours level she has taught and supervised in both the Indonesian and the Asian Studies programs.
+She is currently supervising or co-supervising 4 post-graduate students.
 She is frequently involved in delivery of professional development in both Indonesian and Asian Studies to teachers at primary, secondary and senior secondary level.